NaveenKumarVerma/Unplug-Charger-Android-App/README.md

 The major feature of this application is its alerting feature; it alerts the user when the phone is charged fully.
 Using this application the battery can be saved from degrading due to overheating, overcharging and unnecessary power supply, thus increasing the battery life.
 The alert tone can easily be changed and set according to the user’s choice.
 This application also the estimation the exact time remaining to charge the battery to its full capacity.

 There are multiple features in this android application which includes the representation of information of various smartphone’s hardware including battery, Central processing Unit , storage devices (Internal storage and external storage if any present) and Random Access memory.
 Use can view these details of each hardware in an individual devoted tab in the application.

 In **Battery** Tab user can access following information :
-*Current Source
+-Current Source
-*Health Status of Battery
+-Health Status of Battery
-*Volatage Supply
+-Volatage Supply
-*Current Supply
+-Current Supply
-*Temperature of Battery
+-Temperature of Battery
-*Capacity of Battery
+-Capacity of Battery
-*Technology used inside Battery
+-Technology used inside Battery

 In **CPU** tab user can access following information :
-*CPU model and name of the processor
+-CPU model and name of the processor
-*Number of cores in the processor
+-Number of cores in the processor
-*Maximum, Minimum and Current Frequency of Each cores
+-Maximum, Minimum and Current Frequency of Each cores

 In **RAM** tab user can access following information :
-Uses Ram and Free Ram percentage is represented in form of Wheel Pie graph.
+-Uses Ram and Free Ram percentage is represented in form of Wheel Pie graph.

 In **Storage** tab user can access following information:
-Internal storage - availabel space, free space and  total space.
+-Internal storage - availabel space, free space and  total space.
-External storage(if present) - availabel space, free space and  total space.
+-External storage(if present) - availabel space, free space and  total space.